-This article is a general introduction to copyright and should not be relied on as legal advice.
+This article is one a two-part general introduction to copyright and should not be relied on as legal advice.
 Readers are advised to learn more about the many aspects of copyright by visiting the US Copyright Office website.
 Questions not answered there or in an online search are best answered by a competent intellectual property attorney.
 University students might first wish to contact their school’s legal office.

 The Internet Era has created an entirely new environment for copyright, the principle that everyone owns the distribution rights to their original writings, compositions, photographs, drawings and paintings within certain limits.
 These creations are collectively known as intellectual property that their creator may publish, license, sell, assign or simply give away.